weimingtom/jpwords/README.md

 jpwords
 =======

-Japanese words in one xls
+Japanese words (Japanese-Chinese) in one xls.

+You can use WPS (free software, recommanded) or Microsoft Excel to open xls documents.